 Understanding Child Custody in New Jersey

 A large aspect of any divorce that includes children is child custody and parenting time.
 When parents divorce, the final settlement will indicate which parent will be the primary caretaker and how much parenting time the other parent will have with the children.
-Sometimes this can be resolved between the parents by creating a parenting agreement, but in cases where it cannot be settled outside of court, child custody evaluations may be required and a judge may ultimately decide custody issues.
+Sometimes this can be resolved between the parents by creating a parenting agreement.
+However, in cases where it cannot be settled outside of court, child custody evaluations may be required and a judge may ultimately decide custody issues.
 As a child custody lawyer, Katherine K. Wagner helps to make sure that clients are fully informed about the different child custody types and making sure the decisions are made that are in the best interest of the child.

 Some of the child custody types and related issues are: